 All of this talk of fees, expenses, variable and fixed costs, and sweat equity may be disconcerting.
 Fear not, there are ways to keep these fees to a minimum and keep your profits as high as possi

 #1.
 Know the cutoff points between size tiers.

 Being aware of where a jump in FBA fees occurs can save you hundreds or thousands of dollars a month.
 The difference between a regular and oversize item can be the difference between a home run and a strikeout.

 These include both FBM, which was discussed in depth, and Small and Light.
 This is a deeper topic for another day, but the Small and Light program offers slower fulfillment with the Prime badge and a reduction in fees for the smaller items you carry.
 It is worth exploring, and could bring you savings in the long run.

 #3.
 Use programs like Seller Fulfilled Prime if you are a more established seller.

 This allows you to sell larger and heavier items than you had previously looked at in the past and could help your business expand quickly.
 While smaller and lighter objects are always the first items sold by Amazon companies, big items can have a very high profit margin and ROI, but typically come with a higher upfront investment.
-These items mean extra research, and extreme caution, but could help take your business to the next level
+These items mean extra research, and extreme caution, but could help take your business to the next level.

 We’ve shown you what an FBA calculator is and how to calculate profits for Amazon items.
 We’ve also shown how these fees scale and change for different sellers, and why it is important to pay close attention to these fees.
-We encourage you to continue to check in with our site as a way to learn Amazon experts’ tips and tricks for the veteran and rookie seller alike.
+We encourage you to continue to check in with our site as a way to learn from Amazon experts’ tips and tricks for the veteran and rookie seller alike.